johnmyleswhite/Style.jl/README.md

     1:n - 1

-(9) Never place more than 80 characters on a line

 # Naming Conventions

-(9) For variables and functions, use short lowercase names whenever possible:
+(12) When naming variables or functions, use short lowercase names if possible:

 **Good style**